enkidevs/curriculum/cpp/cpp-core/more-data-types-cpp/arrays-ii.md

 ## Content

-And to access an element in the array, use the index of that element (keep in mind that indexing starts at 0):
+To access an element in the array, use the index of that element (keep in mind that indexing starts at 0):
 ```cpp
 int numbers[5] = {1, 2, 3, 4, 5};
 printf("%d\n", numbers[0]);